owid/sdg-tracker.org/pages/water-and-sanitation.md

 ## Target 6.a

 _**By 2030, expand international cooperation and capacity-building support to developing countries in water- and sanitation-related activities and programmes.**_

+The chart below shows the levels of total official development assistance (ODA) and other financial flows which are allocated to water and sanitation-related development.

+<iframe src="https://owid.cloud/grapher/total-oda-for-water-supply-and-sanitation-by-recipient" style="width: 100%; height: 600px; border: 0px none;"></iframe>

 ## Target 6.b